web3coach/the-blockchain-bar/Readme.md

 # The Blockchain Bar
-> A custom build blockchain in Go.
+> Build a custom blockchain in Go.

 The full source-code for book: "The Blockchain Way of Programming".